mohamed-ragy/date-picker/readme.md

 ### Focus behavior

-When the picker opens, it traps focus inside itself.
+When the picker opens, its content becomes focusable and keyboard-friendly.
-When closed, the entire content becomes inert and can’t be tabbed into accidentally.
+When it closes, the internal content becomes inert so you can’t tab into it by mistake.

-This ensures screen reader and keyboard users won’t get stuck inside or interact with it while hidden.

 ## Recipes